 Snowmobile Trail Permit

 Installation of a utility within a county road right of way requires a permit be obtained prior to digging.
-Stipulations for construction are attached to the permit.
-There is a minimum fee of $100.00 for the first mile and $50.00 for each additional mile of construction.
-Apply for a utility permit on-line
+Stipulations (PDF) for construction are attached to the permit There is a minimum fee of $100.00 for the first mile and $50.00 for each additional mile of construction.
+Apply for a utility permit on-line.
+View help (PDF) for instructions on how to apply for a utility permit.

 Special Event Sign Trailer

 A trailer with select traffic control devices is available for rent from the Highway Department.
 Included are Event in Progress signs, Slow/Stop paddles, safety cones and vests.
 These items will help to make the traveling public aware that something out of the ordinary is happening along a public roadway.
-Request use of the Event Sign Trailer on-line.
-Rental fee is $10.00 .
+Call (218) 824-1110 to reserve the Event Sign Trailer.
+Rental fee is $25.00.

-The County Board adopted a Mailbox Support Policy which was revised on January 1, 2017.
-The policy includes a diagram showing specifications for installation of the approved swing-a-way mailbox support.
+The County Board adopted a Mailbox Support Policy (PDF) which was revised on January 1, 2017.
+The policy includes a diagram (PDF) showing specifications for installation of the approved swing-a-way mailbox support.

-Residents living on a county road may purchase a mailbox support for $37.76(includes tax), or have it installed for $70.12(includes tax).
+Residents living on a county road may purchase a mailbox support for $50.00 (plus tax), or have it installed for $90.00 plus tax).
 Order a mailbox support to be installed and pay on-line.
+View help (PDF) for instructions for how to order a mailbox support online.

-Residents not living on a county road may purchase a mailbox support for $70.12 (includes tax) at the Highway Department.
+Residents not living on a county road may purchase a mailbox support for $90.00 (plus tax) at the Highway Department.
 Stop by our office to pick one up.
+The County does not install mailbox supports that are not on the County Road system ie: township roads, city streets, private roads.

 Residents within the First Assessment (Unorganized Territory) may petition for one-time maintenance of roads platted for public use but not maintained by the County or State.
-Basic, non-routine maintenance will be provided by the County, acting on behalf of the unorganized township, as outlined in the policy adopted by the County Board on October 23, 2007.
-Roads that are maintained by the County within the First Assessment are listed by road name or may be viewed on a map.
+Basic, non-routine maintenance will be provided by the County, acting on behalf of the unorganized township, as outlined in the policy (PDF) adopted by the County Board on October 23, 2007.
+Roads that are maintained by the County within the First Assessment are listed by road name (PDF)or may be viewed on a map (PDF).
 A Petition for Maintenance Service may be submitted on-line.
+View help (PDF) for instructions how to request service.

 Specific Service Signs

 Specific Service Signs, those that direct travelers to a specific business, are ordered and installed by the Highway Department along county roads.
 The county's policy regarding approval of Specific Service Signs is attached to the application.
-Cost of a Specific Service Sign is $377.50 (includes tax).
+Cost of a Specific Service Sign is $400.00 (plus tax).
 Apply for a Specific Service Sign on-line.
+View help (PDF) for instructions on how to apply for a specific service sign.

 E-911 address signs are issued and installed by the Land Services Department.